kosli-dev/cli/docs.kosli.com/content/getting_started/part_3_pipelines.md

 ## Create a pipeline

 To report artifacts to Kosli you need to create a Kosli [pipeline](/kosli_overview/what_is_kosli/#pipelines) first.
-When you create a pipeline you also define a [template](/kosli_overview/what_is_kosli/#template) - a list of evidences (controls) you need to be reported in order for the artifact to become compliant.
+When you create a pipeline you also define a [template](/kosli_overview/what_is_kosli/#template) - a list of types of evidence (controls) you need to be reported in order for the artifact to become compliant.
 Use the `--template` flag to provide the list of controls.

 Later, when reporting an evidence for a specific control you will use the same name you used in the template to identify which evidence you are reporting.